This is part 2 of the repair on the Gottlieb 2001 pinball machine, so if you didn’t read part 1, you might want to start there.

 The score motor was constantly spinning and upon inspection noticed that the 50-point relay was pulling in, relaxing, and pulling in again.
 I went through all the 50-point switches and didn’t find any that were closed.
 I then noticed that two solder tabs on a kickout where touching.
 Removing this stopped the score motor from running.

 Now that the game reset properly, I did a topside tear down.
 The game was really dirty, old rubbers, and cracked plastics.
-A couple plastics cleaned up fine and rest will go to my buddy, who will recreate them.
+The game will need new plastics down the road.

 The skirt on the pop bumpers were chipped, and rebuilt both pop bumpers.